ibexa/documentation-user/docs/content_management/content_organization/copy_move_hide_content.md

 ![Hide content icon](img/hide_content_icon.png)

-When you click **Hide**, you can choose to **Hide later** and select and date and time when the Content item is hidden:
+When you click **Hide**, you can choose to **Hide later** and select and date and time when the Content item will be hidden:

 ![Schedule hiding panel](img/schedule_hiding.png)